Alexedishi/Gates-of-the-Bosphorus/.metadata/readme.txt

 Ever noticed that despite being called "the powder keg of Europe", nothing really happens in the Balkans most games?

-That's what lead led me to create what's now Greece, Byzantium, & the Balkans Flavor.
+That's what lead led me to create what's now Gates of the Bosphorus (formerly Greece, Byzantium, & the Balkans Flavor).
 This mod aims to add historical and pseudo-historical flavor to the nations of the Balkans and Anatolia, along with some alt-history content for Byzantium.
 The Balkans during this time frame were a mess both internally and externally and this mod strives to bring this struggle to live in Victoria 3.
 This mod adds several hundred events, dozens of journal entries, decisions, new monuments, and several historical characters to Greece and several Balkan states along with new event chains, dynamic names, and journal entries for Byzantium.

 Content for Greece:
 The Regency Council: A short event chain showcasing Armansperg's interference in 1836